 The Trust will continue striving to improve the levels of performance of its students at all levels, and will attempt to maintain its recent progress in ensuring the number of students on roll properly reflects the demand for places.
 The Trustees intend to enhance and expand facilities in pursuance of the Trusts' commitment to ensure that all students achieve their potential.
 It is recognised that students with differing abilities and aptitudes will have differing curriculum requirements and that a greater diversity of learning environments will be required to deliver these.
-The Trustees are pleased to confirm that as of 1st September 2017 R A Butler Schools joined the Trust bringing the total number of schools in the Trust to 6 and bringing an additional 609 students.
-The Trust continues to seek further opportunities to engage with local schools, primarily within North West Essex, with the ultimate aim of building a family of schools of exceptional quality; work continues on the Free School implementation in Saffron Walden which scheduled to open in 2020-21.
+The Trust continues to seek further opportunities to engage with local schools, primarily within North West Essex, with the ultimate aim of building a family of schools of exceptional quality and are therefore delighted to announce that the governing body of a school in the Braintree area recently took formal steps in applying to join the Trust in September 2019.